 History and Demographics

-The Legal AdministratorA legal administrator manages business functions as well as the overall operations of a law office.
-He or she reports to the managing partner, management committee or Chairman of the Board, and participates in management meetings.
-In addition to general responsibility for financial planning and controls, personnel administration, and systems and physical facilities, the legal administrator identifies and plans for the changing needs of the organization, shares responsibility with the appropriate partners or owners for strategic planning, practice management and marketing, and contributes to cost-effective management throughout the organization.
+The Legal Management ProfessionalA legal management professional manages business functions as well as the overall operations of a law office.
+He or she reports to the managing partner, management committee or chairman of the board, and participates in management meetings.
+In addition to general responsibility for financial planning and controls, personnel administration, and systems and physical facilities, the legal management professional identifies and plans for the changing needs of the organization, shares responsibility with the appropriate partners or owners for strategic planning, practice management and marketing, and contributes to cost-effective management throughout the organization.
 Depending on a law firm's size and practice, those activities may be coordinated through one person (a "principal administrator") or through a team of specialists with strong knowledge and proficiency in one or more of these areas.

-Legal Business Partners and LawyersLawyers now spend as much as 20 percent of firm income on the necessities of practicing law in a modern society.
-In fact, lawyers and law office managers rely on a continuing stream of new products and services to enable lawyers to practice more efficiently and effectively.
+Legal Business Partners and LawyersLawyers and law office managers rely on a continuing stream of new products and services to enable lawyers to practice more efficiently and effectively.

 While managers may meet with some resistance, there is always great excitement about, and great anticipation of, the "latest and greatest."
 Therefore, the link between those who practice law and those who provide products and services will always be important.